feedback-house/developer-portal/docs/api-area-get.md

 > This field can and should be used as **primary key** to detect if Area will be created or updated when using the Update or create API [area Update or Create](./api-area-update-or-create)

 #### `name` [String]
-The area fullname.
+The area full name.
 This field is required.

 #### `responsibles` [[UserId]]

-Users that will have extra priviledges for this Area.
+Users that will have extra privileges for this Area.
 This field is an array of UserIds `responsibles: ["507f1f77bcf86cd7994","507f1f77bcf86cd1234"]`.

 #### `active` [{`true`,`false`}]

-This fileld defines if the area is active or not.
+This field defines if the area is active or not.
 Valid options are `true`, `false`.

 #### `parent` [AreaId]

 Parent Area of this Area.
 This indicates if this Area is a child of another Area.
-This setting is optional and is used when setting hierarquies.
+This setting is optional and is used when setting hierarchies.

 #### `businessDivision` [BusinessDivisionID]

-This fileld defines the Business Division of Area.
+This field defines the Business Division of Area.
 This needs to be a valid Business Division ID.

 #### `allowCandidatesApply` [{`true`,`false`}]